mozilla/releases-comm-central/docs/storybook/create_story.md

 If the story is for a custom element, make sure to also import the file that declares the custom element.
 Storybook is set up so you can import files in `mail/` by just starting the import path with `mail/`.
 The default export object should have a second property `component` containing the tag name of the custom element.
 This is used to find the related JSDoc documentation.

+If storybook should generate an overview docs page, we need to tag the component with the `"autodocs"` tag.

 So far we'd end up with this `example-widget.stories.mjs`:
 ```js
 /* This Source Code Form is subject to the terms of the Mozilla Public